 A Social Security disability lawyer may help you through the application process and ensure that your claim is well-supported.
 An attorney will know what documents to keep when you see different specialists to enhance your chances of a successful claim.

 None of the above listed top 10 conditions “automatically” qualify for disability benefits, meaning that you might need help getting approved.
-To speak with someone who can help you with your Social Security disability claim, fill out our Free Disability Evaluation.
+To speak with someone who can help you with your Social Security disability benefits claim, fill out our Free Disability Evaluation.